ibm-cloud-docs/codeengine/service-bind.md

    To see details of a service credential, run `ibmcloud resource service-key KEYNAME`.
 You can find all of the service keys in your resource group by running `ibmcloud resource service-keys`.
    {: tip}

 3. Bind the service to the application or job with existing credentials.
-The following example binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job that is called `my-job`.
+For example, the following `job bind` command binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job that is called `my-job`.

    ```
    ibmcloud ce job bind --name my-job --service-instance my-object-storage --service-credential object-credential
    ```
    {: pre}

+The following table summarizes the options that are used with the `job bind` command in this example.
+For the most up-to-date information about the command and its options, see the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.

    <table>
   <caption><code>job bind</code> components</caption>
    <thead>